stephenkyang/tp/docs/UserGuide.md

 ```

-## Features

-Here are some features that Budget Buddy offers:

-#### Track your expenses

-You can keep track any items that you have just spent on BudgetBuddy!

-#### Categorize your budget into different names

-Instead of keeping your expenses into a single list, split up into different categories (e.g. Transport, Food, Bills)!

-#### Keep a list of your deposits

-Have extra earnings that you wish to keep track too?
-Fret not!

-#### Show your overall budget result

-Summarize your overall budget and see what needs to be improved!

-#### Remind your spending

-Always have a buddy to remind your spending!

-#### Sort and filter deposits and expenses

-You can sort deposits and expenses by categories and date too!

-#### Persistent Data

-Budget Buddy ensures that your data is always with us!
+**NOTE: It is not recommended to edit the data.json file unless you know what you are doing!**

+If you encounter the greeting message displaying as "????", please change your command line/terminal's character encoding to UTF-8.
+- For Windows, if you are using command prompt or powershell, change the code page by typing `chcp 65001` in the prompt.
+- For Mac, change the Text encoding to `UTF-8` under international section in your Terminal Settings.
+- For others, please find a setting that can change the encoding to `UTF-8`.
+Else if it doesn't work, please test it on another computer.

 ## Commands

+For every command that you want to execute, the input of the command must be strictly in this format as follows:
+> `(command) (action) (parameters) [optional parameters]`

+The following points apply to the rest of the commands below.
+- Command, action and parameter(s) must be keyed in in the input.
-###### Commands that have the keyword [optional] means it is not required to key in after!
+- Some commands have optional parameters `[optional]`, which it is not required to key in.
+- The command and action names are not case sensitive, but the parameters and value of parameters are.
+- It is possible to rearrange the order of parameters.
+- For values that accept double (or decimal), the application will only take the first 2 decimal places.
+- Value of the parameter must not contain any slash (`/`).

-###### Please input the parameters in correct format to prevent abnormal behavior.
+- Please input the parameters in the correct format so as to prevent abnormal behavior.

 ### 1. Help

-To know what commands are available, simply type in `help`!
+To know what commands are available, simply type in `help`.

+Command: `help`
 ```
 help
 _______________
 Budget Buddy helps you to manage your finances better.
-Budget Buddy has 4 main categories:
+Budget Buddy is split into 4 main classifications:
 1. Budget
    - Choose how much money you want to allocate to a budget of your specified name
 2. Deposit
-   - track how much money you have earned or received
+   - Track how much additional earnings you have made
 3. Expense
-   - track how much money you have spent, and link it to a certain budget of yours
+   - Track how much money you have spent, and link it to a certain budget of yours
 4. Stats
-   - shows the progress on spending so far as well as the total number of deposits To learn the specific commands for each category, input "(category) help"
+   - shows the progress on your overall budget, deposit and expenses To learn the specific commands for each category, input "(category) help"
 _______________
 ```

-You can also know what are the actions for a specific category (e.g. budget)!
+You can also know what are the actions for a specific category (e.g. budget).

+Command: `budget help`
 ```
 budget help
 _______________